 Following a little over a year of professional practice, I enrolled in the Harvard University Graduate School of Design where I earned my Master of Architecture degree in 2013.
 Following graduation, I worked at Design Lab for about a year before joining Payette as a Designer.
 I received my architectural license in the state of Massachusetts in 2017, which offered additional professional leverage.

-I spent my first four years at Payette working on interior architecture, focusing on public spaces and laboratory design for the Skolkovo University Institute of Science and Technology and Amherst College’s New Science Center.
+I spent my first four years at Payette working on interior architecture, focusing on public spaces and laboratory design.
 However, wanting to have a broader range of experience and expertise on a project, I transitioned to the exterior team on the Northeastern University EXP.
 My experience in project development, design, representation, documentation and construction administration, enabled me to apply similar principles as a job captain on the building envelope team.

 I always wanted to be an architect, so I attended Syracuse University with the goal of receiving my BArch and becoming a practicing architect as quickly as possible.
 Having interned at a number of small firms during college, I knew I wanted to try working for a larger practice upon graduation.
 I was drawn to Payette’s unique and beautiful design solutions for colleges and universities, and joined the firm in 2000.